Pendon Museum: Madder Valley

+Madder Valley is a pioneering model railway built by John Ahern between 1941 and 1951.
+It is an historic relic of the early days of scenic railway modelling and pioneered the idea of placing a model railway in the context of the towns and villages that it was built to serve, together with the countryside through which it ran.

+Madder Valley was never intended as a replica of an actual scene and features buildings that were derived from real ones, without necessarily being exact copies of their originals.
+The rolling stock included models of narrow gauge locomotives from the Isle of Man, Wales and Devon built to run on 16.5mm gauge track alongside models of standard gauge stock, some of them based on real light railway vehicles as well as some freelance models.

+Sea Wall Scene

+The most compact model in the collection represents a shortened model of the Brunel designed line in Teignmouth, South Devon, and trains are shared with those running on the main line of the Dartmoor scene.

-The museum includes displays of individual models, modelling methods and railway artefacts.
-It also displays Madder Valley, a pioneering model railway built by John Ahern.
+The museum also includes displays of individual models, modelling methods and railway artefacts.

 Models

 The model trains are hand built, to represent individual locomotives, carriages, and wagons as exactly possible, based on surviving records and photographs.
 Operation consists of a sequence of trains, showing what one could have seen passing by on a summer day and night, in the mid-1920s.
 This sequence is based on timetables of the period.
 They are all modelled in 4 mm to 1 foot scale (1:76), and run on track of 18mm gauge, a combination known as EM gauge.